amyy28/ISE6thSem_CIE2-Components/README.md

-# Contains information and data regarding the CIE - 2 assessments
+## Contains information and data regarding the CIE - 2 assessments

 ## Note that, except the CIE dates, all the other components are ISE 6C specific

-### CIE - 2 Schedule
+### Schedule CIE - 2

 | Date   |      Subject      |  Portions |
 |----------|:-------------:|------:|